in28minutes/in28minutes.com/flashcard-java-09-ReferenceTypes.md

   - title: isEmpty()
     description: Checks if a String is empty or not.
   - title: endsWith()
-    description: Java String endsWith checks if a string ends with specified suffix
+    description: Checks if a string ends with specified suffix
   - title: startsWith()
-    description: Starts with checks if a string starts with specified prefix
+    description: Checks if a string starts with specified prefix
   - title: StringBuffer
-    description: Mutable string in Java used to manipulate strings with operations like append, delete and insert
+    description: Mutable string used to manipulate strings with operations like append, delete and insert
 ---